hbs-rcs/hbsgrid-docs/docs/index.md

         to open the grid configuration utility (you can copy/paste from the documentation to your Terminal).

-    9. Select the *Technology Preview* environment in the welcome dialog and click OK.

 The video below demonstrates these steps visually.